Why is the AKC Standard for the Basset Hounds important to pet buyers and owners?

 Over the years the bred Standards do change.
 When national breed clubs and or the governing body such as the AKC notice problems that may be cropping up in a breed the issue is addressed and if necessary changes are made to the Standard.
 That recently happened in the United Kingdom.
 Unfortunately some of those changes were forced on the Kennel Club from outside political forces spurred on by animal extremists and the media.
 It seems today that politicians have an opinion on just about everything and feel it is necessary for them to get into things that they don’t understand.
 Today’s media thrives on controversy and the animal extremists have capitalized on that in recent years.
 If some animal extremists have their way we will all be devoid of all our pets.
 That’s their goal.

 All responsible breeders of today should strive with every breeding to make improvements on what we have.
 They should feel responsible for the bassets they breed and how well they match the Standard.
 That’s the art of breeding that so many forget.
-Far too many “breeders” today are too busy trying to make money or it’s not convenient for them to go out of their way to execute the best pairing possible.
+Far too many “breeders” today are too busy trying to win ribbons, make money or it’s not convenient for them to go out of their way to execute the best pairing possible.
 Breeding to the Standard using the best choices possible certainly should be the goal of responsible breeders.
 Convenience and money are not what drives their breeding programs.
 The AKC Standard for Basset Hounds and their love of the breed are the force behind all their breeding choices.
 Anyone who truly loves our breed should expect no less from ALL basset hound breeders.

 The support that responsible breeders receive from those who purchase one of their puppies helps them continue doing what they do for the breed.
 Without that support the responsible breeders would be unable to show their dogs and do their part in breeding the best basset hounds that they can breed.
 Your support is greatly appreciated.

-I have far too many basset hounds with all kinds of issues that could have been prevented if the breeders had kept to the Standard.
-Knuckling over of a front leg is far too common.
+I have seen far too many basset hounds with all kinds of issues that could have been prevented if the breeders had kept to the Standard.
+Knuckling over of a front leg is too common.
 Our Lucy had very deformed front legs.
 While Lucy was a purebred basset hound with AKC papers her front looked more like that of a bulldog than a basset hound.
 She’s an excellent example of a knuckled over front.
 Obviously her breeder didn’t have any idea about the Standard nor why she should should have followed it when breeding.
 Lucy certainly didn't match the following description of a basset hound.

 Our Lucy - Notice how deformed she is in the front.
 It was very wide and both legs were knuckled over, especially the right front leg.
 She had a lot of difficulty running.